-Joint International Research International Leading Research This grant aims to enable research groups led by top-level researchers in our country to play a central role in the international network, thereby achieving research results of high scientific value internationally.
+Fund for the Promotion of Joint International Research International Leading This grant aims to enable research groups led by top-level researchers in our Research country to play a central role in the international network, thereby achieving research results of high scientific value internationally.
 With the participation of postdoctoral fellows and graduate students, the grant seeks to foster researchers who can play leading roles in the international research community in the future.
-(7 years (extendable up to 10 years); up to 500 million yen) Fostering Joint International Research (A) Support of joint international research project conducted by a KAKENHI grantee in collaboration with researcher(s) at a foreign university or a research institution over a period of 6 to 12 months.
+(7 years (extendable up to 10 years); up to 500 million yen) Fostering Joint Support of joint international research project conducted by a KAKENHI grantee in International Research collaboration with researcher(s) at a foreign university or a research institution over a period of 6 to 12 months.
 The grant seeks to markedly advance research plans for the root research project and to foster independent researchers who can be internationally competitive.
 (The budget is up to 12 million yen.)
-[The category name is changed from FY2018 call for proposals.]
-(B) Support of joint international research project conducted by multiple domestic researchers and a researcher who belongs to overseas research institution.
-In addition to the development of scientific research, the grant seeks to build out infrastructure of joint international research or further strengthen joint international research and to foster researchers who can be internationally competitive.
+[The category name is changed from FY2023 call for proposals.]
+International Support of joint international research project conducted by multiple domestic Collaborative Research researchers and a researcher who belongs to overseas research institution.
+In addition MF to the development of scientific research, the grant seeks to build out infrastructure of joint international research or further strengthen joint international research and to foster researchers who can be internationally competitive.
 (The period is 3 to 6 years.
 The budget is up to 20 million yen.)
-MF International Activities Supporting Group Support of international activities within Scientific Research on Innovative Areas.
-(Set period of the Area, up to 15 million yen per fiscal year) [After FY2018 call for proposals "International Activities Supporting Group" has been incorporated into "Grant-in-Aid for Scientific Research on Innovative Areas "Administrative Group."
+[The category name is changed from the FY2023 call for proposals.]
+International Activities Support of international activities within Scientific Research on Innovative Areas.
+Supporting Group (Set period of the Area, up to 15 million yen per fiscal year) [After FY2018 call for proposals "International Activities Supporting Group" has been incorporated into "Grant-in-Aid for Scientific Research on Innovative Areas "Administrative Group."
 (It continued until the FY2019 call for proposals.)]
 Home-Returning Support of research to be conducted by a Japanese researcher with current affiliation Researcher abroad who is to be newly appointed at university or research institution in Japan.
 Development Research (The period is up to 3 years.
 The budget is up to 50 million yen.)

-^{1} SG: Series of Single-year Grants, MF: Multi-year Fund
+1 SG: Series of Single-year Grants, MF: Multi-year Fund